AndyyyYuuu/lm-is-compressor/README.md

 ### Language Model

-This project uses [GPT-2 from `huggingface`](https://huggingface.co/openai-community/gpt2) to run its compressor.
+This project primarily uses [GPT-2 from `huggingface`](https://huggingface.co/openai-community/gpt2) to run its compressor.

 In the source code, the distributions of possible next tokens are computed for every token simultaneously by inputting the entire string into the LLM.
+An `<|endoftext|>` token is placed before the string to give the language model context upon which it builds the first character's distribution.

 ### Chunk Processing
 GPT-2 has a limited context length and will throw an error if you attempt to calculate distributions for sequences longer than 1024 tokens.
 Therefore, I split longer text files into chunks of 1023 tokens, one less than 1024 to make space for an extra `<|endoftext|>` token before each chunk.
 Each compressed chunk is placed in a `.bin` file inside a folder representing a compressed file.